Moghai Ojah

+Early life

-Ojah was born in Naosolia Gaon, Jorhat, Assam in a family of Chutia ethnicity and died in Jorhat, Assam on 15 March 1978.
+Ojah was born in Naosolia Gaon, Jorhat, Assam in a family of [keot] ethnicity and died in Jorhat, Assam on 15 March 1978.

 During his childhood, due to poverty, he had to work for sometime in a Tea Estate at Chenijan to earn his livelihood.

 Srijanasom Trust, a charitable institution set up with an objective of promotion of Indian art and culture has instituted an award titled “Moghai Ojah Srijan Award” in memory of Moghai Ojah in 2015.
 First recipient of the award was prominent sattriya dance exponent Padmashri Jatin Goswami.